How is croup treated?

 In our clinics, we believe a multidisciplinary approach to breathing and lung condition management is the best way to improve quality of life for our young patients.
 Children's Colorado's emergency and inpatient services and the wide range of available pediatric subspecialists all contribute significantly to our ability to provide a full spectrum of care.

 Extensive diagnostic testing is available when appropriate for both infants and older children.
-An experienced staff of doctors, nurses, dieticians, social workers, child life therapists and therapists allows families to benefit from the team approach to the evaluation and management of patients with breathing and lung conditions.
+An experienced staff of doctors, nurses, dietitians, social workers, child life therapists and therapists allows families to benefit from the team approach to the evaluation and management of patients with breathing and lung conditions.
 Our collaborative approach also incorporates and encourages family involvement and includes close collaboration with your child’s primary healthcare provider.